cronokirby/new-blog/content/posts/Interfaces-to-Traits.md

 ```

 ## Abstract Classes
-*Java* also has a feature called *abstract classes*.
+Java also has a feature called *abstract classes*.

-*Abstract Classes* have one big difference from normal classes:
+Abstract classes have one big difference from normal classes:
 they can choose to not provide an implementation for a given method.

 For example: